mealadmmb/RF_PCBS/ReadMe.md

-# Power amplifier 1Watt- 30MHz to 2700MHz
+# Power combiner 0.5Watt max input - 200MHz to 2500MHz
 Use it safely. :D

 - not isolated by DC